pidjey13/Twitch.tv/README.md

 * Tether.io

 ## What is this project about
-This is a simple calculator built with Boostrap and jQuery as part of FreeCodeCamp Program.
+This is a simple Twitch multistreaming channel built with Boostrap, jQuery and Twitch API as part of FreeCodeCamp Program.

 ![snippet](img/preview.png)